mmmmmrob/superagent-cheerio/Readme.md

 superagent-cheerio is a small plugin that connects together [SuperAgent](https://www.npmjs.com/package/superagent) and [cheerio](https://www.npmjs.com/package/cheerio).

-It came from using [SuperTest](https://www.npmjs.com/package/supertest) for testing, and wanting easy access to cheerio for testing html responses.
+It came from using [SuperTest](https://www.npmjs.com/package/supertest) for testing, and wanting easy access to cheerio for testing html/xml responses.

 ## Installation